senzing-garage/knowledge-base/gists/tutorial-aws-ecs-cluster-docker/README.md

-# docker-compose-on-aws-ecs
+# tutorial-aws-ecs-cluster-docker

-# WARNING: work in progress.

-An instantiation of the instructions seen at:
+This is a copy/paste version of
 [Tutorial: Creating a Cluster with an EC2 Task Using the Amazon ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cli-tutorial-ec2.html)

 ## Contents